Autonomous Evaluation of LLMs for Truth Maintenance and Reasoning Tasks: 3-CNF Prompt Calibration

-In this section, we discuss the KSAT results used to calibration the prompts.
+In this section, we discuss the K-CNF results used to calibration the prompts.

-We tested several prompts for 3-SAT to verify that our prompts are sufficient to prompt the LLM to correctly perform informalization and autoformalization.
+We tested several prompts for 3-CNF to verify that our prompts are sufficient to prompt the LLM to correctly perform informalization and autoformalization.
 Additionally, we verified that the equivalence verification prompt prompted the LLMs to give an accurate yes-or-no answer.
-The performance of all six LLMs on 3-SAT for \S A2, \S A3, and \S A4 are shown in Figure\,\ref{fig:ksat_results}.
+The performance of all 14 LLMs on 3-CNF for \S A1, \S A2, and \S A3 are shown in Figure\,\ref{fig:ksat_results}.

 The best-performing models we tested (GPT-4o and GPT-4o-mini) achieved nearly perfect syntactic compliance, accuracy, and equivalence verification even as the number of operators increased.
-This proves that the prompts we used in our experiments are sufficient for prompting the model for performing the tasks for \S A2, \S A3, and \S A4.
+This proves that the prompts we used in our experiments are sufficient for prompting the model for performing the tasks for \S A1, \S A2, and \S A3.

 For the other LLMs tested, syntactic compliance and accuracy diminished as the number of operators increased.
 However, when evaluating the equivalence of GPT-4o results, all LLMs achieved near-perfect accuracy regardless of operator number.
-Due to most of GPT-4o results being positive cases, the results support that LLMs can verify two equivalent 3-SAT formulae as equivalent.
+Due to most of GPT-4o results being positive cases, the results support that LLMs can verify two equivalent 3-CNF formulae as equivalent.